 Her mouth parts like a shell, round and full of a name, his name, the name he has given himself.
 It tumbles down her spine, carried by her voice.
 Tight, pulsing echoes.
 Sound cracks, like ice, in her chest.
 Bones shudder and she is home.

-Frost limns the window, but she is warm.
+Frost limns the window, but she is warm, warm, warm.
 Her breathing deepens and slows.
-Memories, murmurs, whispers on skin, so many years ago…she rests in the language they made for themselves, a secret dark and deep, long ago in winter dark room at the top of a narrow house.
+Memories, murmurs, whispers on skin, so many years ago…she rests in the language they made for themselves, long ago in cold, dark room at the top of a narrow house.